Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 NumPy indexing semantics tend to favor thinking about arrays using the C order, as one does not need to use an ellipsis to select contiguous subarrays.
-C ordering also matches the [list-of-lists intuition](what-is-an-array) intuition of an array, since an array like `[[0, 1], [2, 3]]` is stored in memory as literally `0, 1, 2, 3` with C ordering.
+C ordering also matches the [list-of-lists intuition](what-is-an-array) of an array, since an array like `[[0, 1], [2, 3]]` is stored in memory as literally `0, 1, 2, 3` with C ordering.